 Misconception #1: Electric Vehicles Cost More

 Electric Vehicles, on average, cost more to buy than their gas counterparts.
-However, over the course of ownership, electric vehicles save their owners in terms of reduced maintenance and electricity costs.
-Case in point, my wife, had a Toyota Highlander and was spending around $400 per month on gas costs.
+However, throughout ownership, electric vehicles save their owners in terms of reduced maintenance and electricity costs.
+My wife had a Toyota Highlander and was spending around $400 per month on gas costs.
 When she switched to an electric SUV, her electricity costs went down to about $150 to $200 per month.
 Also, driving a vehicle that relies on electricity versus gas protects you from volatile gas prices.